All Of Me Chords | Real Book Guitar Lesson

 All Of Me Chord Chart | PDF + iReal Pro

-Simply pick a starting point and then move to the closest possible shape.
+You have the chords, which can be played using the concept of the closest possible shape.
+Simply pick a starting point and move to the nearest shape.
 Next time, pick a new starting point.
-This will improve your ability to play chords anywhere on the neck.
+This will improve your ability to play chords all over the neck.

 All Of Me Chords | Related Pages